Last major update: 15 January 2018

 … the remedies in Article 21 could merely refer to the respective articles of the GDPR and be complemented by the categories of persons entitled to remedies, such as end-users.

 Given the logic of the text, that footnote could just as easily have included Article 22.
-It certainly provides support for the Presidency’s proposals relating to Article 22, and probably provides even greater support for the Voss amendment (LIBE proposed Amendment 797; JURI Amendment 37).]
+It certainly provides support for the Presidency’s proposals relating to Article 22, and probably provides even greater support for the Voss amendment (JURI Amendment 50; see also LIBE proposed Amendment 797; JURI proposed Amendment 37).

-It will be interesting to see not only which of these various amendments – if any – LIBE adopts, but also what the Parliament subsequently makes of all this on 23 October 2017.
-The Transport and Telecommunications Council is due to consider a progress report on pePR on 4 and 5 December 2017.
-And it will be even more interesting to see what emerges from the subsequent trilogue meetings between representatives of the Parliament, the Council and the Commission.
+It will be even more interesting to see what emerges from the subsequent trilogue meetings between representatives of the Parliament, the Council and the Commission (though they may not happen until the second half of 2018).
 For all its faults, when it comes to compensation, Article 82 GDPR is the only game in town; and the closer Article 22 pePR cleaves to it, the better.
-Hence, I think that the Presidency’s suggestion is the best on offer, IMCO’s suggestion is the worst, and the Voss amendment (LIBE proposed Amendment 797; JURI Amendment 37) is a good potential compromise.
-I will update this post as the position develops.
-Watch this space.
+It looks as though Article 22 pePR might survive unamended; but, if it is to be amended, then I think that the Presidency’s suggestion is the best on offer, IMCO’s suggestion is the worst, and the Voss amendment is a good potential compromise.